 It is recommended for teams requiring an umpire to hold up their hand and call out if necessary.

-12. Measuring
+15. Measuring

-Each team must carry a measuring tape, and the umpire will monitor measuring ensuring that players do not slow the game down intentionally.
+Each team must carry a measuring tape, umpire to monitor measuring ensuring that players do not slow the game down intentionally.